pborenstein/pborenstein.com.2019/src/pages/structures.md

 OK, so.

+Eleventy treats the `tags` page property special.
+For every tag name, there's a corresponding array of all the templates with that tag.

 When you want to create a new collection that's not a tag, you can use `addCollection()` in your `.eleventy.js` configuration file.